 Pressure ulcers (pressure sores)

-Early symptoms of a pressure ulcer include:
+Symptoms of a pressure ulcer include:

 - a patch of skin that feels warm, spongy or hard

-- pain or itchiness in the affected area
+- pain or itchiness in the affected area of skin

-- pus coming from the pressure ulcer or wound
+- pus coming out of the ulcer

 - a high temperature